Hotel Esplanade Berlin: The preservation of historical monuments

 After the fall of the wall in 1989 the remaining part of the hotel was safeguarded as a listed historical monument.
 However, when the resurrection of Potsdamer Platz was underway and the first plans for the new Sony Center were drawn up, this factor was not considered; the Kaisersaal stood in the way and was therefore earmarked for demolition.
-In 1993 a plan was developed to move the Kaisersaal 75 metres (246 feet) and integrated into the Center itself.
+In 1993 a plan was developed to move the Kaisersaal 75 metres (246 feet) and integrate it into the Center itself.
 This was carried out in March 1996 at a cost of 75 million marks.
 The Breakfast Hall was dismantled into 500 pieces and then later put back together again; this can be found today in FREDERICK'S.